CrossRef/event-data-user-guide/event-data-manual.md

 T4

 All data will be freely available via the Crossref Event Data API.
 The raw data will be the primary way of interacting with Crossref Event Data.
-For a fee, we will also provide an SLA (service-level agreement) that will guarantee consistency of service (guaranteed response times to API calls).
+For a fee, we will also provide an SLA (service level agreement) that will guarantee consistency of service (guaranteed response times to API calls).

 The data will be identical to the free version, however.